 33. Switzerland’s Netflix library is the least cost-effective for subscribers, while Argentina offers the best deal

 Differences in library sizes result in Netflix subscribers paying vastly different amounts on a per-title basis.
-Netflix subscribers in Switzerland on a Standard subscription pay $0.00218 per title, with a library size that barely cracks 4,000 titles.
-That’s 558% more than Netflix subscribers in Argentina pay, where the cost per title is just $0.00039.
+Netflix subscribers in Switzerland on a Standard subscription pay $0.00218 per title, with a library size of approximately 4,400 titles.
+In contrast, Netflix subscribers in Argentina pay just $0.00056 per title and have access to a larger library of over 4,800 titles.

 34. The service employs around 9,400 workers